Plenituz/CSharp2Py/README.md

 ﻿# What?

 Generate the equivalent python interface for a given C# dll/assembly.
+If you generate the XML description of your dll while compiling, it will be taken in account when creating the python class.

 For example if you have the following C# class